 It’s a large horse-shoe-shaped cove set between limestone cliffs.
 The beach itself is clean and has been awarded Blue Flag status for its sparkly turquoise waters.
 It’s also a shallow and calm beach which makes it very attractive for families.

 In my opinion, Akamas National Park is one of the best places to visit in Cyprus.
-It’s my favourite place to explore each time I return.
+It’s my favorite place to explore each time I return.
 You can read my blog post on my quad biking adventure in Akamas National Park here.

 The National Park is located near Paphos and covers some 230 square kilometers.
 Here you’ll find the stunning Lara Beach, (see below), as well as Cyprus’ second Blue Lagoon.

 If you’re a keen hiker, you can also seek out the incredible views over the peninsula from the viewpoint.
+This is one of the best places for hiking in Cyprus.

 You can get to Akamas from Paphos by bus or car but the best way to explore is either on quad bikes or by boat from nearby Latchi.
-This great tour includes a trip to Aphrodite’s Baths as well as a boat cruise out to the Blue Lagoon.
+This tour includes a trip to Aphrodite’s Baths as well as a boat cruise out to the Blue Lagoon.

 10. Adonis Baths